DescantR/paint-qt-macos/README.md

   * Alt and mouse, 'drag move' copy (redraw the edge pixels as the selection is dragged)
   * Alt Shift and mouse, axis-snapped 'drag move' copy
 * Arrowhead options for line tool
-* Line tool should snap to horizontal and vertical axis
+* Line tool should snap to horizontal and vertical axis if shift is pressed
 * Default canvas and window size should be smarter
 * New canvas size should be prefill based on the active view
 * Command A should select all